kyakou/portfolio/_posts/ttp.md

 > Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.

-## Ordered List with horizontal line
+## Ordered List With A Horizontal line

 1. First item
 2. Second item